 |No assessment data currently available for Dole International Holdings Inc|

-This company received a SAM Rank of 100/100 in the Trading Companies & Distributors category of the 2018 SAM Corporate Sustainability Assessment.
-The index is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.
+This company received an S&P Global ESG Score of 81/100 in the Trading Companies & Distributors category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 Maid in India', a 2012 report by two Dutch NGOs (SOMO and ICN) revealed how workers in the South Indian garment and textile industry continue to suffer exploitative working conditions while making garments for Western brands.
 While some recent improvements have been made, thousands of girls work under recruitment and employment schemes that amount to bonded labour.
 This company was shown to be sourcing from one or more of the four garment manufacturers investigated, and failed to respond to a review request.
 [Listed under Information due to age of report]